greenhost/stapled/docs/source/modules.rst

     staples without restarting HAProxy.

 This graph explains their interaction.
-Every arrow passes a :class:`~stapled.core.taskcontext.OCSPTaskContext` instance to the other module.
+Every arrow passes a :class:`~stapled.core.taskcontext.StapleTaskContext` instance to the other module.

 .. graphviz::